 For a paternity search between the uncle and a boy, it is advisable to use:

-The reliability and authenticity of the test between the nephew, the niece and his uncle or aunt depend on several factors:
+The reliability and authenticity of test between nephew, niece and uncle or aunt depends on several factors:

 - The quality of the samples

 - The choice of the test according to the family situation